RM13-Pixel/Invention-Labs/Linear Motor Kit/README.md

 - This folder includes an assembly video that shows how to put the linear motor together and a parts list that describes the materials needed to make the linear motor.

 **2. 3D Printer Files**
-- This folder STL files for 3D printing the motor armature, solenoid bobbin, and rubber band winder adapter.
+- This folder includes STL files for 3D printing the motor armature, solenoid bobbin, and rubber band winder adapter.

 **3. Instructions**
 - This folder includes documents describing how to assemble the motor, how to wrap a solenoid, a sample lesson plan, and sample assessment questions.